Azure/missionlz/docs/deployment-guide-walkthrough.md

 You will see check boxes for:

-1. Azure Bastion
+Azure Bastion
-2. Azure Gateway Subnet
+Azure Gateway Subnet
-3. Windows Virtual Machine
+Windows Virtual Machine
-4. Linux Virtual Machine
+Linux Virtual Machine

 Any or all 4 resources may be deployed.
 See below for options for each resource.

 1. Azure Bastion subnet CIDR range.
 2. Azure Gateway subnet CIDR range.

->Note: GatewaySubnet is a reserved name in Azure and is required only if you plan to implement a Site-to-Site or ExpressRoute VPN
+>Note: GatewaySubnet is a reserved name in Azure and is required only if you plan to implement a Site-to-Site or ExpressRoute VPN.

 3. Windows VM:
       1. Username
       2. Password
       3. Password confirmation
       4. Option for Hybrid Use Benefit for Windows [Azure Hybrid Benefit](https://learn.microsoft.com/en-us/windows-server/get-started/azure-hybrid-benefit?tabs=azure)
 4. Linux VM:
       1. Username
       2. Password
       3. Password confirmation

 Click the 'Next' button.